The Real Murderers: Atheism or Christianity? Explore More Content

 Finally, in Cambodia (and this was close to me because I lived in Thailand in 1982 working with the broken pieces of the Cambodian holocaust from 1975 to 1979) "as a percentage of a nation's total population, the worst genocide appears to be that in Cambodia, formerly Kampuchea.
 According to the Khmer Rouge foreign minister, more than one third of the eight million Khmer were killed between April 17, 1975 and January 1979.
 One third of the entire country was put to death under the rule of Pol Pott, the founder of the Communist Part of Kampuchea.
 During that time towns, money and property were abolished.
 Economic execution by bayonet and club introduced for such offenses as falling asleep during the day, asking to too many questions, playing non-communist music, being old and feeble, being the offspring of an undesirable, or being too well educated.
 In fact, deaths in the Tuol Sleng interrogation center in Pnom Penh, which is the capitol of Kampuchea, reached 582 in a day."

 Then in Chinese history of the thirteenth to seventeenth centuries there were three periods of wholesale massacre.
 The numbers of victims attributed to these events are assertions rather than reliable estimates.
 The figures put on the Mongolian invasion of northern China form 1210 to 1219 and from 1311 to 1340 are both on the order of 35 million people.
-While the number of victims of bandit leader Chang Hsien-chung, known as the Yellow Tiger, from 1643 to 1647 in the Siechuan province has been put at 40 million people.
+While the number of victims of bandit leader Chang Hsien-chung, known as the Yellow Tiger, from 1643 to 1647 in the Sichuan province has been put at over one million people.

 China under Mao Tse Tung, 26.3 million Chinese.
 According the Walker Report, 63.7 million over the whole period of time of the Communist revolution in China.
 Solzhenitsyn says the Soviet Union put to death 66.7 million people.
 Kampuchea destroyed one third of their entire population of eight million Cambodians.
-The Chinese at two different times in medieval history, somewhere in the vicinity of 35 million and 40 million people.
+The Chinese in medieval history, somewhere in the vicinity of 35 million and 40 million people.
 Ladies and gentlemen, make note that these deaths were the result of organizations or points of view or ideologies that had left God out of the equation.
 None of these involve religion.
 And all but the very last actually assert atheism.